-In fiscal year 2019, FPI began the implementation of SAP S/4 Hana, an upgrade to the current enterprise resource planning (ERP) operating system.
+In fiscal year 2019, FPI began the implementation of SAP S/4 Hana, an upgrade to FPI's current enterprise resource planning (ERP) system.
 The goals of the upgrade are to implement a modern system, since the current ECC 6.0 system is nearing the end of product support, and enhance functionality in the areas of a unified general ledger, costing, and profitability analysis.
 The upgraded system will provide FPI users with a much more user-friendly and powerful tool, which will provide real-time data and additional analytics and allow FPI management to easily measure performance factors and implement changes to operations.

 SAP S/4 Hana will improve the intuitive workflows within a cloud-based platform.
 Pursuing a cloud-based infrastructure is a major government-wide initiative as well as a cost-saving measure.
-It is estimated that operating in a cloud-based environment will save operating costs for bandwidth at FPI four Regional Data Centers, reduce staff costs to maintain hardware, and reduce data charges at our DOJ Data Centers.
+It is estimated that operating in a cloud-based environment will save operating costs for bandwidth at FPI's four Regional Data Centers, reduce staff costs to maintain hardware, and reduce data charges at our Department of Justice Data Centers.
 Savings estimates range from \$0.5 to \$1 million.

-The upgrade to SAP S/4 Hana is a corporate-wide initiative, which requires support from all business segments, as well as significant database cleanup, and an extensive coordination of efforts.
+The upgrade to SAP S/4 Hana is a corporate-wide initiative, which requires support from all business segments, as well as significant database cleanup, and an extensive coordination of efforts and will be implemented at the beginning of fiscal year 2022.